 From the above, it is observed that our injected

 <script> tag is blocked in the page source.
 Let us analyze the source code of the blackened to check exactly how our input is processed.

 <script> tag whether capital or small or both mixed with null.
 So, the

 Bypass: To bypass it we can use some other HTML tag with

-<img src=x onerror=alert()> with event handler
+<img src=x onerror=alert("Hacked")> with the event handler

-onerror in input field.
+onerror in the input field.

 We got an alert box.
-So we have successfully exploited Reflected XSS in dvwa at high level security.
+So we have successfully exploited Reflected XSS in DVWA at high-level security.